ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 Backward Compatibility
 ----------------------

-This proposal doesn't affect the compilation of existing program (with or without ``-XLinearTypes``).
+This proposal doesn't affect the compilation of existing programs (with or without ``-XLinearTypes``).